Surekha Shenoy 2022 Ontario Liberal Party Candidate, Cambridge

 3 Essential Strategies to Get Good Grades

-My main point is, be mindful of how much time you spend on each task.
-Remember that when comparing the amount of time spent on a task to your mark, the result with generally is a curved graph like this one:
+My main point is to be mindful of how much time you spend on each task.
+When comparing the amount of time spent on a task to your mark, I’ve found that the result is often similar to a graph like this:

-So spending 20 minutes of one assignment and 180 minutes on another might give you a terrible average of around 62%, but spending the same amount of time – 100 minutes on each – will give you a much better score of around 83%.
+In this example, spending 20 minutes of one assignment and 180 minutes on another might leave you with a disappointing average of about 62%.
+But spending the same amount of time – 100 minutes on each – could give you a significantly better average of around 83%.

-While studying for tests, you will only need to recap a summary of the information – not everything word-by-word.
-As it has repeatedly been proven that writing is one of the best ways to retain information, taking notes wisely will help you not only to study during quizzes and tests but also to remember key concepts.
-Hopefully, if you follow these tips and work hard, you’ll be able to avoid situations like report card shock.
+When studying for tests, you’ll typically only need a summary of key information – not everything word-for-word.
+Since it’s consistently been shown that writing is one of the most effective ways to retain information, taking notes thoughtfully will not only make test preparation easier but will also reinforce your memory of important concepts.
+If you apply these tips and work efficiently, you’ll likely avoid stressful surprises like “report card shock.”

 Learning Avenues